robineero/my-small-projects/link-share/readme.md

-Small program for saving links.
-Written in php, data kept in json so no database needed.
+Small program for saving links + comment in a simple way.
+Written in php.
+Data is kept in json (so no database is needed).
+Bootstrap is used for basic styling.

+Helps to:
+* Save links like bookmarks
+* Share URLs between devices
+* Collectively share links